TypeSafeSchwalbe/iolitevm/README.md

 # The Iolite virtual machine

-The Iolite virtual machine executes Iolite byte code.
+The Iolite virtual machine is a register-based virtual machine with a garbage collector that uses a mix of reference counting and tracing to ensure that GC runs don't stop execution of any other threads.

 Work in progress.
 Discord server: https://discord.gg/VN2ggNbA2U